wpsf/wpsf/readme.md

 ## [Documentation](https://wpsf.gitbooks.io/docs/)
 Read the documentation for details [documentation](https://wpsf.gitbooks.io/docs/)

+## Note
+The Framework still in development stage.

+Documentation is still in-progress.

+The Framework based on some [CodeStar Framework](https://github.com/Codestar/codestar-framework).
+The fields configs desgin also based on CodeStar Framework.

 ## Installation
 ##### A) Usage as Theme
 * Download zip file from github repository